ravachol/kew/SECURITY.md

   * Confirm the problem and determine the affected versions.
   * Audit code to find any potential similar problems.
-  * Prepare fixes for all releases still under maintenance.
-These fixes will be released as fast as possible.
+  * Prepare fix for the latest release.
+This fix will be released as fast as possible.

 You may be asked to provide further information in pursuit of a fix.